A-Ionascu/dScaff/README.md

 -g, --genes       gene.fna file with gene sequences from reference genome -d, --dataset     ncbi_dataset.tsv containing all genes in reference genome

 It is recommended to use the absolute paths for each file.
 The script will only work if all three arguments are provided.
+The file names should not contain dots in the name.

 #
 #